jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 <img src="/assets/images/2019-12-21-information-entropy_files/2019-12-21-information-entropy_20_0.svg">

 The first observation to make is that the graph is symmetrical.
 This is no surprise, since we would expect the entropy of a random variable involving a coin that lands tails with probability $p$ to be equal to that which lands on heads with equal probability $p$, *i.e.* whether the bias concerns heads or tails should not affect the calculation of entropy.
 Moreover, we see that the graph peaks when $p = 0.5$, meaning that a fair coin toss involves the most randomness.
-In other words, this translates to saying that a skewked distribution is less random and thus more predictable than a symmetric one.
+In other words, this translates to saying that a skewed distribution is less random and thus more predictable than a symmetric one.
 This makes sense, since the result of a biased coin is more predictable and less surprising than that of a fair one, with the extreme case being the coin that always lands on one side.

-Seen in this light, entropy is just the total amount of information content expressed by the distribution of a random varialbe.
+Seen in this light, entropy is just the total amount of information content expressed by the distribution of a random variable.
 Because we were dealing with a very simple example of biased coins, entropy values we calculated did not go past 1 bits, but we can easily imagine situations were it might, such as a dice roll or more complicated real-life examples.
 In this light, entropy is one metric with which we can quantify randomness, which is the mission we set out to accomplish in this post.

 # Cross Entropy and KL Divergence